Literary Agent

 Stina Leicht writes feminist science fiction, including Persephone Station and Loki’s Ring.

-Taran Hunt is the author of The Immortality Thief, a SF heist novel in the vein of Battlestar Galactica meets Ocean’s 11: a con man, an immortal alien, and a rebel soldier all seek the secret of eternal life on an ancient, decrepit spaceship full of booby traps, orbiting a dying star about to go supernova.
+Taran Hunt is the author of The Immortality Thief (Solaris), a SF heist novel in the vein of Battlestar Galactica meets Ocean’s 11: a con man, an immortal alien, and a rebel soldier all seek the secret of eternal life on an ancient, decrepit spaceship full of booby traps, orbiting a dying star about to go supernova.

 C. A. Higgins is the author of the highly acclaimed Lightless Trilogy.